capbash/bits/README.md

 Once installed, you can see the availbale options by running

 ```
-sudo service nginx
+systemctl status nginx
 ```

-A huge thank you to [Jason Giedymin](https://github.com/JasonGiedymin/nginx-init-ubuntu) for the init.d script.
+A huge thank you to [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-18-04) for the instalation documentation.

 ## nodejs.bits ##